StoccoDavide/LEM-LAST/README.md

 ## Installation

 To install the package you must have first installed Maple.
-Then follow the instructions in one of the following sections.

-### Use the precompiled MLA file

-Firsly, navigate to the toolbox folder of Maple installation, which should be:
+Then navigate to the toolbox folder of Maple installation, which should be:
 - OSX: `/Library/Frameworks/Maple.framework/Versions/Current/toolbox`;
 - Windows: `C:/Programs/Maple/toolbox/`;
 - Linux: `???` (if you managed to install Linux probably you know better than me where is the right folder 🫡).